 This is a beautifully constructed harp by Jerry Goldsberry of Hummingbird harps some time in the 90’s.
 It is solid walnut with exquisite dovetailing at the neck/pillar joint, and a soundboard that we believe is a high-quality aircraft birch.
 This harp has full Loveland levers that were regulated in the summer of 2025.
 It is strung with nylon with brass bass wires, and it’s strings were fully replaced in the summer of 2025 as well.

-Triplett McCall 25 string harp
+Triplett McCall 25 string harp with full Lovelad Levers in Walnut

 This harp comes with full Loveland levers and a case, is perfect for someone who wants a high-quality, very portable instrument at an affordable price.
 It's levers were last regulated in the Fall of 2025.
 It has an excellent tone for its small footprint.
 We believe it to have been made in either the late 90's or early 2000s, based on the vintage of the levers.
-The wood appears to be either walnut or cherry with a spruce soundboard.
+The body of the harp is solid walnut, and the soundboard appears to be spruce.
 The dimensions of are:

 25 strings: 3.5 octaves G-C (3 notes below middle C - 3 octaves above middle C)